 You may have a special friend whom you call occasionally but that you don’t want to hear from.
 Perhaps your friend doesn’t understand time zones.
 Just tell us, and we can block incoming calls from that contact.

-If you have children or special carers that you trust, you might like to allow “auto-answer” from just those contacts.
+If you have family or people that care for you that you trust, you might like to allow “auto-answer” from just those contacts.
 If you can’t make it to your Videophone fast enough to answer, then a 2-way call will be setup automatically.
 This allows your trusted contact to check that you’re OK so that they don’t worry.
 It also allows you to see who is calling or even yell out to them if you’re in the next room or unable to get up.
 You can nominate as many trusted contacts as you like.
 You can even choose the time duration before your Videophone automatically answers.

 Language and character set